Temehu

 Helene Hagan also noted that ancient Bahariya was peopled by two Berber groups the Tehenu and the Temehu, and that according to the Egyptian archaeologist Ahmed Fakhri the existence of a great number of Libyan texts and the Berber cemetery at Bahariya prove that Bahraya was not and has never been a pure Egyptian territory (p.
 41).

 Now the question to ask is why did not Dr. Empereur say what he told Helene Hagan off the record inside the Symposium for the other 200 Egyptologists to hear?
-While Helene Hagan was polite to note that the 200 Egyptologists were entertained with fabricated history and misled into thinking that the newly discovered mummies are "human remains of undetermined origin", I personally can only say that if you go against the ruling Arab tide you will lock yourself out of Egypt (and of any other North African country for that matter); and therefore in my view many Egyptologists are not ignorant of the facts, as demonstrated by Dr. Empereur, and thus they were not misled by anyone.
+While Helene Hagan was polite to note that the 200 Egyptologists were entertained with fabricated history and misled into thinking that the newly discovered mummies are "human remains of undetermined origin", I personally can only say that if you go against the ruling Arab tide you will lock yourself out of Egypt (and of any other North African country for that matter); and therefore in my view many Egyptologists are not ignorant of the facts, as demonstrated by Dr. Empereur, or as claimed by Hawass, and thus they were not misled by anyone.
 However, silencing them by controlling access ('visa') to the so-called stone "monuments" is another matter; probably because of which not a single Egyptologist out of the 200 found the courage to stand up to Dr. Hawass' denial of basic truth.

 One final note relating to this story, is that in relation to the concept of "fictitious", as applied by O'Mara and Wilkinson to a possible Berber line of predynastic monarchs, Helene Hagan's book itself, The Shining Ones, first appeared in print in 2000 with a publishers note (on the copyright page) stating that the book "is a work of fiction" and that "names, characters, places and incidents either are the product of the author's imagination or are used fictitiously".

 In other words, the American publisher, Xlibris, is saying the names "Egypt", "Cairo", "Zahi Hawass", "Khufu", "Libya", "Los Angeles", "Amun", "Nile", "Delta" and hundreds of other names of both persons and places are all imaginary and do not exist in the real world.
 My first reaction was to scratch the back of my head; then having thought about it for a few hours, I emailed Helene Hagan.
-She replied a few days later, apparently unaware of such statement, stating that she referred the matter to her lawyers.
+She replied a few days later, apparently unaware of such fictitious note, stating that she referred the matter to her lawyers.

 eastern libyans with side-lock